Let’s not beat around the bush, shall we? Getting an email telling you that the price of something is increasing is never fun.

 This is the biggie when it comes to building trust with your customers.

-If you want to increase your prices then create public content around why.
+If you want to increase your prices without losing customers then create public content around why.

 Imagine you’re raising your prices for your current customers and instead of explaining why in an email, you send them to a public blog post.
 This lets your customer know that this is a ‘company-wide’ policy and not something personal to them.